Abed1414/IDS_Academy/README.md

 - For the Backend: PHP, MySQL database, and phpMyAdmin using XAMPP server for table management

-The project is big so it cannot be uploaded on GitHub, here is the project link:
+Here is the project link:

 https://drive.google.com/file/d/1w2VAXlDmeqNCwEnxQ2riF5Aw4cKLpHS9/view?usp=drive_link